yktoo/yktoo.com/content/blog/posts/0255/index.en.md

     - /en/blog/post/255
 ---

-It's been a while since I {{< intref "0231" "posted" >}} about replacing an iMac's HDD with a solid-state drive (SSD) Samsung 840 EVO, and also about {{< intref "0233" "tuning your Ubuntu" >}} for it.
+It's been a while since I {{< a "0231" "posted" >}} about replacing an iMac's HDD with a solid-state drive (SSD) Samsung 840 EVO, and also about {{< a "0233" "tuning your Ubuntu" >}} for it.
 Once done, you can enjoy the awesome overall responsiveness of your system and instantaneous application startup.
 And all that at an affordable price.

 <!--more-->